 Never, no matter what the reason, NEVER leave your pet in your car, even if only for a few minutes.
 It can be scorching hot sunshine outside, but the temperatures will be even higher inside the car, even with the window left ajar.
 If your dog can’t go with you, leave him at home.

 Here at Finchley Dog Walker, we do not use cars when we pick up and drop off dogs in our care.

 Keep the house cool

-Before you set off on your walk, bend down and feel how hot the pavement is, with your hand.
+Before you set off on your walk, bend down and feel how hot the pavement is with your hand.
 If it’s too hot to the touch for you, it’s far too hot for your dog’s sensitive paws.
-Keep to grassy verges and well away from the tarmac roads… Yiu can read more about Dog and Pavements where
+Keep to grassy verges and well away from the tarmac roads… You can read more about Dog and Pavements where

-Always ensure you dog has access to cool drinking water when at home, as he isn’t able to cool down his body as you can, making him more susceptible to heat stroke.
+Always ensure your dog has access to cool drinking water when at home, as he isn’t able to cool down his body as you can, making him more susceptible to heatstroke.
 Take a thermos flask filled with cool water and ice cubes if you go for a walk, and remember to take along a lightweight bowl for your dog to drink from too.
-Staying hydrated and cool is very important in hot weather
+Staying hydrated and cool is very important in hot weather.

 A visit to the beach

 All dogs love to run along the sand and into the surf, but always ensure you have adequate shade plus plenty of clean fresh water.
 If he likes to swim in the sea, remember to wash off the salty sea water as soon as you can.
 Remember too that not all dogs are capable swimmers, and they too can drown in deep water.